AnnaLinton/AnnaLinton/README.md

 - 👋 Hi, I’m @AnnaLinton
-- 👀 I’m interested in NLP, AI, Machine Learning, Healthcare and Patient-reported outcomes
+- 👀 I’m interested in NLP, AI, Machine Learning, Healthcare and patient outcomes
-- 💻 Recently submitted my thesis for a PhD in AI for Medical Diagnosis and Care
-- I am proficient in Python and R programming

 - 💡 I worked on this [Structural Topic Modelling](https://github.com/nhsx/stm-survey-text/commits?author=AnnaLinton) project as a Data science intern with NHSX analytics unit in 2022
 - Most of my repos are private - but I will do better in the future!